genestealer/SDM120CT-Modbus-Emulator-ESP32/README.md

 ## Secrets and Configuration

 This project uses a `Private.h` file for WiFi and MQTT credentials, as well as other configuration settings.
-An example file (`include/Private.example.h`) is provided. **Do not commit your real secrets to version control.** Copy `Private.example.h` to `Private.h` and fill in your own values.
+An example file (`include/Private.example.h`) is provided. **Do not commit your real se[...]

 ## SDM120CT Registers Emulated

 [SDM120 Modbus Protocol PDF](https://www.eastroneurope.com/images/uploads/products/protocol/SDM120-MODBUS_Protocol.pdf)

-Register list cross-referenced using the "REGISTERS LIST FOR SDM DEVICES" table in the SDM Energy Meter library ([SDM.h](https://github.com/reaper7/SDM_Energy_Meter/blob/master/SDM.h#L103)), which covers SDM72, SDM120, SDM220, SDM230, SDM630, and DDM18SD Modbus Energy meters.
+Register list cross-referenced using the "REGISTERS LIST FOR SDM DEVICES" table in the SDM Energy Meter library ([SDM.h](https://github.com/reaper7/SDM_Energy_Meter/blob/master/SDM.h#L103)), which[...]

 The following Modbus registers are emulated by this project for the SDM120CT: